mattyonice/mattyonice/README.md

-- 👋 i curd with
+- 👋 i'm a .net curdder
-- 🌱 .net + js + react
+- 🌱 frontend: js + react
-- :mango:	and unity
+-

 <!---
 mattyonice/mattyonice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.